pluscloudopen/docs/content/en/docs/tutorials/tf-backend-s3/_index.md

 In order to get your s3 credentials you need your OpenStack client set up correctly.
 If that's the case, you can enter

+``$ openstack ec2 credentials create``

+The output of that command should be similar to this:
 ``
-$ openstack ec2 credentials create
 +------------+-----------------------------------------------------------------------------------------------------------------------------------------------------+
 | Field      | Value                                                                                                                                               |
 +------------+-----------------------------------------------------------------------------------------------------------------------------------------------------+